 The pharmacy service at Alder Hey is responsible for preparing and dispensing all medicines prescribed for inpatients and outpatients as well as providing many other services to the hospital.
 Pharmacists work closely with clinical teams on the wards, aseptic services and research teams, and also in the outpatient pharmacy where families can pick up prescriptions.

 We can only begin preparing your prescription when you arrive at the outpatient pharmacy.
-We will ask you to confirm the patient’s name and date of birth and some questions about the medicine being prescribed e.g 'has your child taken this medicine before?’ and ‘does your child have any allergies?’
+We will ask you to confirm the patient’s name and date of birth and some questions about the medicine being prescribed e.g. ‘has your child taken this medicine before?’ and ‘does your child have any allergies?’
 We will also ask whether your child prefers their medicine in liquid or as tablets and provide medicines in the preferred format whenever possible.

 Asking the questions in step one means we can clinically screen your child’s prescription to make sure it is valid and that the dose is correct for their age.
 This also helps us make sure the prescription will not interact with any other medicine they are taking.

-When the prescription has been prepared we will check again to make sure the information on the label is the same as on the prescription and then pack it into a bag ready to give to you, or to send to your child’s ward.
+When the prescription has been prepared, we will check again to make sure the information on the label is the same as on the prescription and then pack it into a bag ready to give to you or to send to your child’s ward.

 When we give you the prescription, we will ask you to confirm some of your child’s details to make sure we are giving you the right medicines.
 We will explain each item to you, telling you how to give it to your child and how often.
-If we have any written information about your medicine we will also give you that.
+If we have any written information about your medicine, we will also give you that.
 Please feel free to ask us any questions before you leave.

 After your child has been admitted to the hospital you will be visited by a member of the pharmacy team as soon as possible after your admission.
-They will:

-If your GP is based in Liverpool they will receive an electronic copy of your discharge summary within 24 hours.
+If your GP is based in Liverpool, they will receive an electronic copy of your discharge summary within 24 hours.
 If they are based outside of Liverpool, they should receive a copy of your discharge summary within one week.
 The Pharmacy or Nursing Team will provide you with information on how best to take and manage your medicines to ensure you get the most benefit from your treatment.
 You will be supplied with at least 14 days of any medicines you need, by which time your GP should be able to make the necessary arrangements for further supplies.

 If you would like to speak to one of the clinical pharmacy team, please phone the hospital switchboard on 0151 228 4811 and ask for: